Petitions and applications docketed on February 10, 2026

 Judgment: November 13, 2025

-Bonny Jo Forrest Attorney at Law 555 Front Street, Suite 1403 San Diego, CA 92101 [Petition] [Appendix]
+Bonny Jo Forrest Attorney at Law

 Question(s) presentedQUESTIONS PRESENTED

 The Constitution vests Congress with exclusive legislative authority over the seat of the Nation’s government.
-Exercising that authority, when Con- eress established the modern courts of the District of Columbia through the 1970 District of Columbia Court Reform and Criminal Procedure Act, it required the Superior Court to conduct its business under the Federal Rules of Civil Procedure, and it vested exclusive authority to modify those Rules in the District’s judiciary.
+Exercising that authority, when Con- cress established the modern courts of the District of Columbia through the 1970 District of Columbia Court Reform and Criminal Procedure Act, it required the Superior Court to conduct its business under the Federal Rules of Civil Procedure, and it vested exclusive authority to modify those Rules in the District’s judiciary.
 In 1973, the District of Columbia Home Rule Act reaffirmed that mandate, requiring District courts to “continue as provided under” the 1970 Act and prohibiting the D.C.
 Council from legislating “with respect to any provision of Title 11” of the D.C.
 Code, which codifies the federal mandate.

 The en banc decision below violates those Congres- sional commands.
 In upholding a Council-enacted anti-SLAPP regime that conflicts with the Federal Rules in multiple ways, the decision recast the plain language of the controlling federal statutes, including by narrowing Congress’s categorical prohibition against Council legislation “with respect to” Title 11.
 It creates a direct conflict with the D.C.
 Circuit’s conclusion that the D.C.
 Anti-SLAPP Act cannot operate in a Federal-Rules court, thereby replicating within the District the national split among circuits about whether anti-SLAPP procedures can live alongside the Federal Rules.